DerJochen/service-builder/README.md

 # service-builder
-Base project for the differend service abstraction layer projects.
+Base project for the different service abstraction layer projects.